Document List

 Adding Filters

-You can add filters in two ways:
+You can add filters in three ways:

 1. Select Data from Charts:

 Select data directly in a chart and click the Filter button in the top-right corner to apply the filter.
+You can also double click on a selection which will also auto create the filter for you.

 2. Manually Add Filters: